oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ## 4.5 Application Message receipt <a id='application-message-receipt'></a>

 «<mark title="Requirement MQTT-SN-4.5-1"><a name="MQTT-SN-4.5-1"></a>When a Server takes ownership of an incoming Application Message it MUST add it to the Session State for those Clients that have matching Subscriptions</mark>»\[MQTT‑SN‑4.5‑1].
-Matching rules are defined in [4.7.1](#topic-names-and-topic-filters).
+Matching rules are defined in [4.7.1 "Topic Names and Topic Filters"](#topic-names-and-topic-filters).

 Under normal circumstances Clients receive Application Messages in response to Subscriptions they have created.
 A Client could also receive Application Messages that do not match any of its explicit Subscriptions.
 This can happen if the Server automatically assigned a subscription to the Client.
 A Client could also receive Application Messages while an UNSUBSCRIBE operation is in progress. «<mark title="Requirement MQTT-SN-4.5-2"><a name="MQTT-SN-4.5-2"></a>The Client MUST acknowledge any PUBLISH packet it receives according to the applicable QoS rules regardless of whether it elects to process the Application Message that it contains</mark>»\[MQTT‑SN‑4.5‑2].